hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 3.5) data structure.
 The following are the advantages of this approach:

 * Events are not lost since the Ringbuffer is configured with 1 synchronous backup by default.
-* Each Reliable `ITopic` gets its own Ringbuffer; if there is a topic with a very fast producer, it will not lead to problems at the topic that runs at a slower pace.
+* Each Reliable `ITopic` gets its own Ringbuffer; if a topic has a very fast producer, it will not lead to problems at topics that run at a slower pace.
 * Since the event system behind a regular `ITopic` is shared with other data structures (e.g. collection listeners), you can run into isolation problems.
 This does not happen with the Reliable `ITopic`.